KKWB

-KKWB (102.5 FM, "Coyote 102.5") is a country music radio station, serving the Bemidji, Minnesota region.
+KKWB (102.5 FM, "Coyote 102.5") is a hot country music radio station, serving the Bemidji, Minnesota region.
 Its main source of programming is from the Westwood One radio network, along with hourly news from the CBS Radio Network.
-It is owned and operated by Bemidji Radio, Inc., a division of De La Hunt Broadcasting in Park Rapids, Minnesota.
+It is locally owned and operated by De La Hunt Media, Inc., with corporate offices in Bemidji and Park Rapids, Minnesota.

 Their "showcase" studios are in the Elks building, at 4th & Beltrami in downtown Bemidji.
 The transmitter site is west of Blackduck, Minnesota.
 It broadcasts from a 472-foot tower, with 50,000 watts.

 The station was assigned the KKWB call letters by the Federal Communications Commission on May 13, 2008.